Palettes and workspaces

 - Click the + button, enter a name for the new workspace and press OK.
 The new workspace is added to the panel.

 Alternatively you can use the menu option:

 - Select Edit → Workspaces, and chose a workspace.

 - Select New.
 Fill in the new workspace name and click OK.

-Once the custom workspace has been created, you are free to insert, delete, rename and reorder the palettes within it: new symbols can be added and existing ones deleted etc. For more details, see Custom palettes and Palette menu (below).
+Right-clicking over the workspace will display a menu: this has options allowing you to insert, delete, rename and reorder the palettes within it.
+The contents of individual palettes can be edited in a similar fashion once you've checked "Enable Editing" for a palette.
+For more details, see Custom palettes and Palette menu (below).

 - Click once on the name of the palette or its accompanying side-arrow.

 A palette symbol may be applied to the score using one of the following methods: